Faculty and Staff

 Description of research

-Carmen P. McLean, Ph.D. is an Assistant Professor of Clinical Psychology in Psychiatry at the Center for the Treatment and Study of Anxiety.
+Carmen P. McLean, Ph.D., is an Assistant Professor of Clinical Psychology in Psychiatry at the Center for the Treatment and Study of Anxiety.
 Dr. McLean received her Bachelor's degree in psychology from the University of British Columbia and her Master's and Doctoral degrees in clinical psychology from the University of Nebraska at Lincoln.
 After completing her clinical internship at the University of Chicago Medical Center in 2008, Dr. McLean completed a postdoctoral fellowship at the National Center for PTSD at the Boston VA, where she conducted research on Web-based interventions for PTSD.
 Her current interests include gender effects in anxiety disorders, treatment augmentation, and novel treatment delivery methods.
 Dr. McLean specializes in Prolonged Exposure Therapy (PE) for PTSD, Exposure and Response Prevention (EX/RP) for OCD, and cognitive-behavioral treatment for social anxiety, panic disorder, specific phobias, and generalized anxiety.

 McLean, C. P., Asnaani, A., Litz, B. T., & Hofmann, S. G. (2011).
 Gender Differences in Anxiety Disorders: Prevalence, Course of Illness, Comorbidity, and Burden of Illness.
 Journal of Psychiatric Research, 45, 1027-1035. doi: 10.1016/j.jpsychires.2011.03.006